zsofiasomlai/pbx-group-security/content/blog/Jon/managing-information-about-risk-management-at-Photobox.md

 author  : Jon Hawes
 ---

-## Managing information about risk management at Photobox
+## Managing information about risk management at Photobox Group

-I've spent my first few weeks at Photobox (awesome team, great company, lots of fun btw) getting my head around - and marvelling - at how we manage information about risk, vulnerabilities and incidents in JIRA.
+I've spent my first few weeks at Photobox Group (awesome team, great company, lots of fun btw) getting my head around - and marvelling - at how we manage information about risk, vulnerabilities and incidents in JIRA.

 One of the biggest challenges I've seen across companies in the last 10 years is how information (aka: corporate memory) is recorded / managed / linked in order to understand or uncover relationships and dependencies.
 Usually when you join a company, getting a historic feel for what's happened and what the issues are is ... well, painful.
 Like, out of date PowerPoint painful.

-The key categorisations of issues we work with at Photobox are **Risks** (read: why a Vulnerability matters); **Vulnerabilities** (read: something that causes a Risk), and **Incidents** (read: threaty stuff happening because of a Vulnerability).
+The key categorisations of issues we work with at Photobox Group are **Risks** (read: why a Vulnerability matters); **Vulnerabilities** (read: something that causes a Risk), and **Incidents** (read: threaty stuff happening because of a Vulnerability).
 The power of JIRA is how we're able to link these together, then use meta-data tags to pull together tactical, operational and strategic views in a graph vizualization.
 More on this in another blog soon...

 I've been working with a few of the team on how we can take the foundational building blocks that exist already, and add the next layer of information to them.
 These are mainly around: